This article discusses the seven underrated but excellent cities for expats and nomads in 2023.

 Everyone’s heard about Mexico City, especially Americans, but it might raise some eyebrows when they see it on this list.

-When people go to Mexico, they go to Tulum, Playa Del Carmen (where we’re having our conference, Nomad Capitalist Live, this year by the way), Puerto Vallarta or Acapulco but not Mexico City.
+When people go to Mexico, they go to Tulum, Playa Del Carmen, Puerto Vallarta, or Acapulco, but not Mexico City.

 Of course, there are bad areas, just like any other place.
 But if you go to neighborhoods like La Roma, Condesa, Chapultepec, and Polanco – which are so large they could almost be considered towns in their own right – the situation is very different and pleasant.

-Even though my stomach still belongs to Kuala Lumpur, Mexico City comes a close second for my favorite places to eat in the world – the sheer variety and quality are staggering, and they have cuisine from all around the world.
+Mexico City also boasts excellent food – the sheer variety and quality are staggering, and they have cuisine from all around the world.

-Besides that, the cultural life is excellent, it has among the most museums of any city in the world and it has theatres and operas.
+Besides that, the cultural life is excellent, it has among the most museums of any city in the world, and also has theatres and operas.

 It’s also worth mentioning that there are great real estate deals there.